Donald Trump is proving just as combative a president as he was a presidential candidate.

 Sadly, Trump hasn’t risen above the affair.
 Instead, a spokesman for the president claimed that Trump’s inauguration garnered a larger audience, while offering no evidence:

 “This was the largest audience to ever witness an inauguration – period – both in person and around the globe”

 This was an angry – and quite possibly dishonest – intervention on a fundamentally trivial matter.
-President Trump will have only reinforced the impression that he is thin-skinned.
+President Trump will have only lent credence to the view that he is thin-skinned.
 Another battle lost because engaged in.